Fears over AI, privacy, climate change surge in Asia-Pacific, despite growing tech adoption: report

 “When it comes to climate change, consumers believe brands have a critical role to play in minimising harmful environmental effects.
 There is a real opportunity for brands to be environmental leaders and demonstrate their commitment to climate change efforts,” he further explained.

-The NEXT Awards 2025 has come, and we’re looking for the most innovative marketing campaigns from Indonesia, the Philippines, Malaysia, Singapore and Asia Pacific.
-Register your interest now and be the first to know when entries open!
+The NEXT Awards 2025 is here, and we’re seeking the most innovative marketing campaigns from Indonesia, the Philippines, Malaysia, Singapore and Asia Pacific.
+Submit your entry today and showcase your best work!

 Share